apostrophecms/starter-kit-pro-essentials/README.md

     - [`link-widget`](#link-widget)
     - [`slideshow-widget`](#slideshow-widget)

+>**Important Notice:**

+>The code in this starter kit is freely available for use in public or commercial projects.
+However, to use it as a template for a new project, you will need a Pro license to install certain dependencies.

+>To obtain a license, please visit our [website](https://apostrophecms.com/pro) to learn more.
+You can contact our support team for assistance or purchase a license directly through our [Apostrophe Workspaces portal](https://app.apostrophecms.com/login).

+>Additionally, we offer several open-source starter kits that are available without any licensing restrictions.
+These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).

 ## Purpose

 The purpose of this repository and this document is to serve as a quick start for single-site Apostrophe Pro projects.

 As such, it includes several Pro modules, pre-configured, although it does not include all, as developer needs vary.
-If you are reading this, you should have access to additionally `npm install` and configure any of the Pro modules listed on our website.
+Users with a Pro license will have access to additionally `npm install` and configure any of the Pro modules listed on our website.

-It also serves as example code for creating your own custom modules and organizing your files in an ApostropheCMS project.
+It also serves as example code for creating your own custom modules and organizing your files in any ApostropheCMS project, even one without additional licensing.
 The [section describing the widgets](#provided-widgets) outlines some code practices and features that can be used in your own custom modules.

 This Starter Kit includes:

-* The `@apostrophecms-pro/document-versions` module.
-* Example configuration of the `@apostrophecms-pro/palette` module.
 * Basic Apostrophe Widgets, including an Accordion, Card, Column, Hero, Link, and Slideshow Widget located in `modules/widgets`.
 * Basic examples of theme specific front-end code.

+If you have a Pro license it will also have:
+* Integration of the `@apostrophecms-pro/document-versions` module.
+* Example configuration for the `@apostrophecms-pro/palette` module.

 ## Before you begin